sreegithub19/bike_sharing_assignment_upgrad/README.md

 For modelling the datset, we split the dataset into train and test in the ratio of 70:30.

 <li>Training dataset:
-(i) While fitting Linear regression to our trained dataset, Accuracy of the model: 82.4 % (ii) Cross validation prediction plot tells about finite variance between actual target value and predicted target value.
-In our Cross validation prediction plot for training dataset, some data points are have same finite variance between them and some are not having it.
+(i) While fitting Linear regression to our trained dataset, Accuracy of the model: 82.4 %<br>
+(ii) Cross validation prediction plot tells about finite variance between actual target value and predicted target value.
+In our Cross validation prediction plot for training dataset, some data points are have same finite variance between them and some are not having it.<br>
 (iii) Model Evaluation metrics: R-Squared (R² or the coefficient of determination) is a statistical measure in a regression model that determines the proportion of variance in the dependent variable that can be explained by the independent variable.The R-squared or coefficient of determination for our model is 0.81 on average , it means that predictor is only able to predict 81% of the variance in the target variable which is contributed by independent variables.

 <li>Testing dataset: